renuo/game-of-life/README.md

-# Game of Life
+# Variety: Game of Life

+Run the following to choose a game:

+    bin/run

-Run the visualization the following way:
+You can run a custom game the following way:

     GAME_PATH=<round_nr>-<name_1>-<name_2>/game ruby visualize.rb